Rotwall72/Threatmixer/README.md

 # *Changelog*

-Version 2.6.1
+Version 2.6.2

-- Added new json property: pathingToAudioRepo (bool)
-    - Allows for the webpage to search for audios outside of the audio storage repo when false.
+- Added songs from the Evergreen mod
+    - Icebound Fringe
+    - The Permafrost
+    - Rooted Culvert
+    - The Remains

 In progress:
 - Rebindable shortcuts